At What Age Does Your Child Stop Needing a Babysitter?

 - Are mature.

-- Can handle any potential problems or emergencies calmly.
+- Can handle any potential problems or emergencies in a calm and responsible manner.

-- Have first aid or CPR training (optional – but good especially if they're looking after a younger sibling.)
+- Have had first aid or CPR training (optional, but good, especially if they're looking after a younger sibling.)

 Things Your Kids Need To Know